Study Forensic Science at BGSU

 Forensic Science Academic Programs

 The location of an Ohio Bureau of Criminal Investigation (BCI) crime laboratory and investigation facility on the BGSU campus, and the partnership established between BCI and BGSU in the form of the Center for the Future of Forensic Science, enable BGSU to create and provide the precise curricula and hands-on experience today’s forensic science and criminal investigation employers expect of prospective job candidates.
 In fact, BCI forensic scientists were consulted in the development of the academic degree programs and helped identify the major’s Ability Based Outcomes (those abilities considered essential for graduates entering the profession).
+Both undergraduate and graduate forensic science degree programs are available to highly qualified students.
+Visit the Master of Science in Forensic Science page for more information regarding the graduate program.

 A student who wishes to declare the major of Forensic Science must meet the following admissions criteria: